imazen/resizer/Plugins/Watermark/readme.md

 # Watermark plugin

-The Watermark plugin in  v3.1+ is fully XML configurable, and supports named watermark configurations, multiple image and text layers, layer groups, and background (as well as overlay) layers.
+The Watermark plugin in is fully XML configurable, and supports named watermark configurations, multiple image and text layers, layer groups, and background (as well as overlay) layers.
 The positioning system is per-layer, permits flexible pixel and percent layout, anchoring, and container selection.

-It is also binary compatible with the old (pre v3.1) plugin, so you can transition slowly.
+*Imageflow and future versions of ImageResizer are unlikely to support text layers.
+For best forwards compatibility, stick to image layers.*

 ## Installation